vdedios/searchTube/README.md

 # searchTube 📺
-A minimalistic solution for finding YouTube videos.
 Search and display the first 200 YouTube videos that match a certain keyword.

 ## Brief description